Frequently Asked Questions

 Does UAlbany have online degree programs or courses?

-Yes, UAlbany offers four fully online Master's degrees in the School of Education.
+Yes, UAlbany offers four fully online Master's degrees and an online certificate of graduate study in the School of Education.

 M.S. in Curriculum Development & Instructional Technology